Insulin and Metabolic Disease

 The habitual sweet-fat donut, Indian fry bread, the burger with fries, or “Halloween” candy — even in your child’s classroom or administrative offices — are indicative of the SAD and widespread addiction to highly caloric food combinations, rather than natural whole food.

-Give it a rest!
-When we sleep, the body has important work to do, like cleaning out the last food particles from the intestine and preparing the brain for a bright tomorrow.
-Night time has no requirement for quick energy, so spiking your digestive and insulin system with a late-night meal increases new fat-making and when habitual can become a metabolic hazard.
+During sleep, the body has important work to do, like cleaning out the last food particles from the intestine and preparing the brain for a bright tomorrow.
+And spiking digestive enzymes and insulin with a late-night mini-meal boosts new fat-making.
+When habitual it’s a true metabolic hazard.

 Food Craving: Blindness to the Leptin Hormone